projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 C-EP-14: The destination object shall have sufficient space for operation
 =========================================================================

-The destination object shall have sufficient space for operation, such as copy, move, compare and concatenate.
+The destination object shall have sufficient space for operation, such as copy, move, compare, and concatenate.
 Otherwise, data corruption may occur.

 Compliant example::